“Dear Valued Customer” – 21 Tips For Writing a Great Customer Letter

 Neil Martin

-Here are three more tips, provided by Neil Martin of The First Word, on how to write a better customer service letter.
+Here are two more tips, provided by Neil Martin of The First Word, on how to write a better customer service letter, email or live chat.

 20. Write Down Each Point in Order of Importance to the Customer